 Your organizational spend is more than just tracking corporate spending.
-It is about constantly and consistently collecting and analysing spend data in a purposeful and conscious manner.
+It is about constantly and consistently collecting and analyzing spend data in a purposeful and conscious manner.
 Accountability for your organizational spend should lie everywhere, and through consistent monitoring of all direct and indirect spend and a transparent spend management system, you will have a full view of how money moves through your organization.

 Spending mistakes, accidental budget overspends, lack of working capital, increased maverick spend, increased inventory management and purchase order costs and more are the potential consequences of impaired spend visibility.
 And all of those issues impact on your ability to be agile and respond to opportunities for innovation and growth.

-- Make it easy to track spend
+1. Make it easy to track spend

 Give your organization the tools it needs to easily and efficiently record the data required to gain an overview of spend.
 If the process is laborious, or isn’t clearly defined, people simply won’t adopt it.

-1. Conduct a full spend analysis
+2. Conduct a full spend analysis

-2. Invest in spend analytics software
+3. Invest in spend analytics software

-3. Introduce a ‘buying licence’
+4. Introduce a ‘buying license’

 It is a constant struggle for procurement professionals who are mandated with controlling organizational spend that they are constantly fighting against spend which happens under the radar.
 Encourage a corporate policy of extremely limited spending authority, clearly define roles and processes and ensure buy-in from all stakeholders.

-4. Speculate to accumulate, both in terms of time and money
+5. Speculate to accumulate, both in terms of time and money

 Investing in P2P software, documenting processes and putting the effort in at the front end of the procurement process will save time and resources throughout all stages in the long run.

-5. Use a purchase order system
+6. Use a purchase order system

-6. Analyse intent and driving factors behind maverick spend
+7. Analyze intent and driving factors behind maverick spend